1. The Real-World Need: Reaching the Lemonade Stand

 annotations:

-# AWS Specific Annotation to create Network Load Balancer
+# Example: Tell AWS to provision a Network Load Balancer (NLB)

 service.beta.kubernetes.io/aws-load-balancer-type: "nlb"